-I sometimes get scared of divorce – Nana Ama Mcbrown admits
+I sometimes get scared of divorce – Nana Ama McBrown admits

 Source: www.ghanaweb.com

-In an interview with Okyeame Quophi on Angel FM on January 12, 2021, monitored by GhanaWeb, the actress revealed how she dreads the word ‘divorce’.
+In an interview with Quophi Okyeame on Angel FM on January 11, 2021, monitored by GhanaWeb, the actress revealed how she dreads the word ‘divorce’.

 In recent times, news headlines have contained an alarming rate of failed marriages of some celebrities in Ghana.